NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

 ======================

 To a :term:`framework`, a computation is simply a transformation of inputs to outputs.
-While a *framework bridge* can programmatically construct the graph from a framework's representation of the computation, graph construction can be somewhat more tedious for users.
-To a user, who is usually interested in specific nodes (vertices) or edges of a computation that reveal "what is happening where", it can be helpful to think of a computation as a zoomed-out and *stateless* dataflow graph where all of the nodes are well-defined tensor operations and all of the edges denote use of an output from one operation as an input for another operation.
+While a :term:`bridge` can programmatically construct the graph from a framework's representation of the computation, graph construction can be somewhat more tedious for users.
+To a user, who is usually interested in specific nodes (vertices) or edges of a computation that reveal "what is happening where", it can be helpful to think of a computation as a zoomed-out and *stateless* :term:`data-flow graph` where all of the nodes are well-defined tensor operations and all of the edges denote use of an output from one operation as an input for another operation.

-..
-TODO

-.. image for representing nodes and edges of (a+b)*c

 Most of the public portion of the nGraph API is in the ``ngraph`` namespace, so we will omit the namespace.
 Use of namespaces other than ``std`` will be namespaces in ``ngraph``.
 For example, the ``op::Add`` is assumed to refer to ``ngraph::op::Add``.
 A computation's graph is constructed from ops; each is a member of a subclass of ``op::Op``, which, in turn, is a subclass of ``Node``.
 Not all graphs are computation, but all graphs are composed entirely of instances of ``Node``.
 Computation graphs contain only ``op::Op`` nodes.

 We mostly use :term:`shared pointers<shared pointer>` for nodes, i.e.
 ``std::shared_ptr<Node>`` so that they will be automatically deallocated when they are no longer needed.
-A brief summary of shared pointers is given in the glossary.
+More detail on shared pointers is given in the glossary.

 Every node has zero or more *inputs*, zero or more *outputs*, and zero or more *attributes*.

 The specifics for each ``type`` permitted on a core ``Op``-specific basis can be discovered in our :doc:`../ops/index` docs.
 For our purpose to :ref:`define a computation <define_cmp>`, nodes should be thought of as essentially immutable; that is, when constructing a node, we need to supply all of its inputs.
 We get this process started with ops that have no inputs, since any op with no inputs is going to first need some inputs.

 ``op::Parameter`` specifes the tensors that will be passed to the computation.
 They receive their values from outside of the graph, so they have no inputs.